About SUBLOCADE

 While on SUBLOCADE, a person will receive a continuous delivery of buprenorphine all month.

-*In a 12-week study of 39 non-treatment-seeking adults, SUBLOCADE blocked the rewarding effects of opioids.
+*In a 12-week study of 39 non-treatment-seeking adults, SUBLOCADE blocked the rewarding effects of an opioid.

 Find a SUBLOCADE treatment provider